pavlo-myskov/get-job/README.md

 | ![jobseeker_sign_in](docs/images/features/account/signin-dropdown-jobseeker.png) | ![employer_sign_in](docs/images/features/account/signin-dropdown-employer.png) |

 - #### Sign In
 The app allows users create an account and have additional features that are not available for the anonymous users.
-To get on the register or login page, the user can click on the `Sign Up/Sing In` button in the Navbar or they will be redirected automatically to the login page when they are trying to access the page that is available only for the logged in users, e.g. the Apply for the Job page or the Hiring page.
+To get on the register or login page, the user can click on the `Sign Up/Sing In` button in the Navbar or they will be redirected automatically to the login page when they are trying to access the page that is available only for the logged in users, e.g. the *Apply for the Job* page or the Hiring page.
 The Sign In page is universal for both jobseekers and employers.
 It contains the internal navbar and login form.
 The user type (jobseeker or employer) is set automatically based on the email address.

 - ##### Internal Navbar
 The internal navbar allows the user to switch between the Sign In and Sign Up pages.
 Also the user can return to the Home page by clicking the appropriate icon.
 - ##### Login Form
 The login form contains the *email*, *password*, *remember me*, and *forgot password* fields.
 The *email* and *password* fields are required.
 The *remember me* checkbox allows the user to stay logged in after closing the browser.
 The checkbox is checked by default, so the user can stay logged in for a long time without the need to re-enter the password.
+The lifetime of the session depends on the [SESSION_COOKIE_AGE](https://docs.djangoproject.com/en/3.2/ref/settings/#session-cookie-age).
+The default value is 2 weeks.
  The *forgot password* link redirects the user to the Password Reset page.
 - ##### Redirect
 The Sign In form redirects the user to the Home page appropriate to the user type (Jobseeker or Employer) if user came to the Sign In page from the Home page.
 So, if the user came to the Sign In page from the Jobseeker's Home page, but decided to login with an Employer, the app redirects them to the Employer's Home page after successful login.
 If the user came to the Sign In page from another page, the app redirects them to the previous page after successful login using the Django's `next` parameter.
 It is useful when the user tries to access the page that requires authentication, such as the `Apply for Job` page.
 The user is redirected to the Sign In page, but after successful login the app redirects them back to the Apply for Job form to complete the application.